seanmorris/sm-gen/pages/customization.md

 ## Themes, CSS, and JS Injection

-Use front-matter or `.static-gen` to add custom styles and scripts.
+Use front-matter or `.smgen-rc` to add custom styles and scripts.
 For example, if you have files under `static/`:

 ```css
 /* static/example.css */